Consumer behaviour: Typographic elements

 Although studies have shown that of pictorial imagery is easier for consumers to process and understand, the choice of typography remains an indispensable element of product design.
 Handwritten and scripted fonts are associated with individuality, femininity, and luxury while sans serif fonts embody energy, cleanliness, and modernity.
 Font size has also been shown to have a direct correlation on the emotional attributes assigned to a product.
 One study has shown that larger type size and weight is perceived as more intimidating and authoritative.
-Although imagery reigns supreme in product design, it is important to note that type is processed just as easily as pictorial information when the consumer is already familiar with the product.
+Although imagery reigns supreme in product design, type is processed just as easily as pictorial information when the consumer is already familiar with the product.

 Environmental impact

-Consumer behavior in certain ways affects how much material is used to produce goods, how much material is recycled or composted, how much ends up as pollution, how much ends up in landfills, where goods are produced, how far they travel, and the carbon footprint of manufacturing, transportation, and disposal.
+An aspect of Individual action on climate change is consumer behaviour that affects how much and what kinds of materials are used to produce goods and food, how much material is recycled or composted, how much ends up as pollution, how much ends up in landfills, where goods are produced, how far they travel, and the carbon footprint of manufacturing, transportation, and disposal.
 Green marketing targets consumers who take the environmental impact of their purchases into account.
-One 2017 study found no impact of green marketing on consumer behavior in Bangladesh.
+One 2017 study found no impact of green marketing on consumer behaviour in Bangladesh.
 The study suggests policies be made that decrease the cost of eco-friendly products.
 It also encourages the implementation of programs which raise consumer awareness regarding the issue of green consumption.

 There are psychological factors which contribute to a consumer's perception surrounding their personal contributions to climate change inducing actions.
 One of the more well studied biases is referred to as the "better-than-average", or self-enhancing bias.
 This bias depicts an individual's tendency to perceive that their actions are superior, especially when compared to peers or demographically similar consumers.
 It has been found that this cognitive bias is indeed present when considering how consumers perceive their pro-environmental efforts.
 This may be a result of information about climate change leading to feelings of guilt and concern, which activates an unconscious thought process (denial, the better-than-average effect, and other cognitive reactions) that leads to a reduced perception of the threat of climate change.
-It is a mental defense mechanism that ultimately leads to a reduction in perceived individual responsibility to take part in green behaviors and one-planet-living.
+It is a mental defense mechanism that ultimately leads to a reduction in perceived individual responsibility to take part in green behaviours and one-planet-living.